 “No!” he repeated.

-“It’s not good for the heart,” he said.
+“It’s not good for the heart,” he said eying me like I was the stupidest person he had ever met.
 “And it’s a 666 drink,” he added after a brief pause.
+He looked away pensively.

 “A 666 drink?”
 I asked nonplussed.
-I knew the drink could be harmful healthwise.
+I knew the drink could be harmful health-wise.
 But a connection to the mark of the beast!?
-All kinds of conspiracy theories I had heard about the ways through which the devil manipulates humans ran rapidly through my mind.
+All kinds of theories I had heard about the ways through which the devil manipulates humans ran rapidly through my mind.

 “All this I will give you if you fall down and worship me!”
 His words to Jesus crossed my mind.